 Claude Skills: Stop Repeating Instructions Forever

-Skills are Claude's missing link between prompts and MCP.
-Learn how folders of instructions load on-demand, saving context while giving Claude specialized expertise.
+Skills are Claude Code's missing link between prompts and MCP.
+Load instructions on-demand, save context, give Claude domain expertise.

 Problem: You type the same instructions into Claude Code every session.
 "Follow our brand guidelines."
 "Use our deployment process."
 "Check security patterns first."
 Context wasted.
 Time lost.
 Instructions forgotten.